apurbalal/react-read-text/README.md

 | handleStopReading | () => void | Stop reading |
 | available | Boolean | Reading is supported or not in the device |

+#### Style
+You can customize the style of reading word by css classname `reading-word`.
+Add it to your style sheet and add styles to it.